andifalk/kubernetes-spring-io-2019/00-provisioning/README.md

-# access cluster on google cloud
-gcloud auth login
-gcloud config set project pa-afa-kubernetes gcloud container clusters get-credentials "springio2019"

-# delete cluster on google cloud
+# Demo K8s cluster on Google Cloud

-gcloud beta container clusters delete "springio2019"
+Her you find helpful scripts to setup & access
+GKE on Google Cloud.

+Note: Please replace "pa-afa-kubernetes" with your own project on GCP in all provided scripts.